-In order to balance out this body type, you have to draw the eye up from the hip.
-You do this by accentuating the bust with scoop neck tops or off-the shoulder tops.
+To balance out this body type, you have to draw the eye up from the hip.
+You do this by accentuating the bust with scoop neck tops or off-the-shoulder tops.
 With boat neck tops, the shoulders are widened, creating an hourglass visually.
 There’s your symmetry.
 If you like embellishments, opt for embellished tops that add more weight up top.

 INVERTED TRIANGLE Body Shape